×

 Having said that hardware virtualization has a multitude of use cases – it’s relevance in optimizing mission-critical workloads is more than you can imagine.

-Being a pioneer in hardware virtualization, Stromasys makes this journey easier.
+Being a pioneer in Legacy hardware virtualization, Stromasys makes this journey easier.
 We have meticulously engineered our Charon emulation software that not only eliminates the risk but also extends the lifespan of your business applications – more reliably than ever before.

 Here is how we combine emulation and virtualization and create a seamless environment that run critical workloads efficiently: